 Scholarly Commons Citation

 Treanor, William Michael, "Judge Marilyn Hall Patel: A Dedication" (2007).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1030.
+1030.